Tsepangteele/TsepangTeele/README.md

 ### 💖 Why I Love Coding:
 I adore the creative side of tech — blending logic, design, and problem-solving to bring beautiful ideas to life.
 My dream is to become a **UX/UI Developer**, building experiences that are both functional *and* stunning to look at.

-> "Design is not just what it looks like and feels like.
-Design is how it works." – Steve Jobs

 Let’s create something beautiful together 💫

 📧 Email: [tsepangteele@gmail.com](mailto:tsepangteele@gmail.com)